 The referee bears the entire burden here, but if care and thought are used, the reward will more than repay him.
 First, the referee must draw out a minimum of half a dozen maps of the levels of his "underworld", people them with monsters of various horrid aspect, distribute treasures accordingly, and note the location of the latter two on keys, each corresponding to the appropriate level.
-This operation will be more fully described in the third volume of these rules.
+This operation will be more fully described in the final section of these rules.
 When this task is completed the participants can then be allowed to make their first descent into the dungeons beneath the "huge ruined pile, a vast castle built by generations of mad wizards and insane geniuses".
-Before they begin, players must decide what role they will play in the campaign, human or otherwise, fighter, cleric, or magic-user.
-Thereafter they will work upwards -- if they survive -- as they gain "experience".
+Before they be-gin, players must decide what role they will play in the campaign, human or otherwise, Fighting-Man, Cleric, or Magic-User.
+Thereafter they will work upwards - if they survive - as they gain "experience".
 First, however, it is necessary to describe fully the roles possible.